Wilde Stages, Dublin’s Queer Theatre Festival

-The Dublin Gay Theatre Festival is an annual event, celebrating contribution of gay people to theatre, past and present.
+The Wilde Stages Festival (formerly the International Dublin Gay Theatre Festival) is an annual event, celebrating the contribution of LGBTQIA+ people to the theatre, past and present.

 The Festival creates new opportunities for visibility and affirmation for existing and emerging gay artists and theatrical works.
-The Festival’s criteria for inclusion into the programme are broadly interpreted to include works by gay writers, works that have a gay relevance or theme, or works that include either performance or another artistic contribution by gay people.
+The Festival’s criteria for inclusion into the programme are broadly interpreted to include works by LGBTQ+ writers, works that have an LGBTQ+ relevance or theme, or works that include either a performance or another artistic contribution by LGBTQ+ people.

-Participation and attendance is open to all who wish to witness and acknowledge the immense contribution of gay people to theatre in all its forms.
+Participation and attendance is open to all who wish to witness and acknowledge the immense contribution of LGBTQ+ people to theatre in all its forms.

 Date: